 Steps to Admission

-Come to our Virtual Open House on one of the following dates:
+Come to our Open House, a Tour & Talk or one of our Virtual Events.
+RSVP for an event on one of the following dates:

 It’s easy!
 Just go to our online application to complete all of the steps.
-Applicants should complete all of the application steps by February 1, 2021.
-Those completed after the due date will be considered based on available space.
+Application Season begins October 16th.
+Our priority application deadline is February 1st, 2022.
+Applications completed after February 1st will be considered on a rolling basis, based on available space.

 - Transcript Release & Confidentiality form